17 super touristy things you must do in Toronto

 Sometimes it's fun to play tourist in your own city.
 Head to those spots you'd usually avoid and gain some insight into why they're so popular.
 Perhaps these attractions are overrated, but you'll never know if you don't try them out.

-Here's my list of super touristy things you must do in Toronto.
+Here's a list of super touristy things you must do in Toronto.

-There is no view as majestic and all-encompassing as from the top of the CN Tower and now it's even better since the lookout floor got an accessible makeover.
+There is no view as majestic and all-encompassing as from the top of the CN Tower and now it's even better since the it got 360 degrees views and reflective ceilings.
 It'll cost you about $35 to get up to the top but you'll want to spend more to do the Edgewalk.

 There's usually lots going on by the water, including weekly festivals at Harbourfront.
-While you're there, visit the Power Plant Contemporary Art Gallery (it's free!), grab a bite at The Slip or just bike or stroll lakeside to escape from the city for a little while.
+While you're there, visit the Power Plant Contemporary Art Gallery (it's free!), grab a drink at Boxcar Social or just bike or stroll lakeside to escape from the city for a little while.

 A visit to Ripley's Aquarium has quickly become a must-do activity in the city.
 With lots of Canadian wildlife featured, this attraction is captivating for all ages.
-Plus, if it's good enough for Seleknd, Drake and Rihanna, and The Handmaid's Tale, it should suit you too.
+Plus, if it's good enough for Drake and The Weeknd, it should suit you too.

 It's easy to snag Blue Jays tickets and if you're willing to spend a bit more, head to a Raptors or Leafs game, depending on the season.
 For soccer fans, a visit to BMO Field for a TFC game is a must, or tailgate and see the Argos.
-We even have a new rugby team, if that's what you're into!
+We even have a rugby team, if that's what you're into!

 Not only is this one of the city's most interesting and gorgeous buildings, but it's also the best spot to see a major art show.
 The AGO brings in major exhibits from all over the globe, and it's easy to spend an afternoon touring it.